What Makes a Fridge Stop Working?

-While most of us never give it much thought, the fridge is probably the most reliable machine we own.
-What else runs continuously for many years, sometimes decades, without a breakdown?
-Ok, so maybe yours has quit, but it might help to think about how long it has been working for you.
 In any case, now you have to figure out why it quit.
 As a whole, refrigerator problems can make for a hefty troubleshooting guide, but here we’ll focus on the likely cause of a unit that’s simply gone kaput.
 Maybe the light works, maybe it doesn’t.
-But it’s definitely not cooling or freezing your food.
+But the fridge is definitely not cooling or freezing your food.

 How Refrigerators Work

 A refrigerator works on the same basic system as an air conditioner in your house or car.
-A closed loop of refrigerant absorbs heat and humidity from the interior storage compartments (mostly in the freezer) and releases it outside of the unit by passing through a series of coils that draw off and dissipate the heat into the air.
+A closed loop of refrigerant absorbs heat and humidity from the interior storage compartments (mostly in the freezer) and passes through a series of coils that draw off and dissipate the heat into the air.
 A compressor makes the heat transfer possible and repeatable, by changing the refrigerant from a gaseous to a liquid form.
 What you hear when your refrigerator “kicks on” is the compressor motor running the compressor.

 What Make a Fridge Stop Working?